mareksokol/silex-bootstrap/README.md

 -----

 ### Configuration
-All configuration should be places in `.env` file.
+All configuration should be places in `config.php` file.
 To define new configuration parameters need to add definition in `App\Service\Provider\ConfigServiceProvider::$config`.

 ### Controllers
 Controllers should inherit from `App\Controller\AbstractController` - this class implements several helper methods to simplify output from API.